This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conclusion

-You’ve learned the essential steps from preparation through aftercare, discovered modern variations, and understood the importance of proper technique.
+You’ve learned the essential steps from preparation through aftercare, but remember that practice makes perfect.

 - https://www.reddit.com/r/HairDye/comments/1kraq8z/frosted_tips_diy_for_an_8_year_old/